Ozzymara/dileviroo/README.md

 Dileviroo’s template structure isn’t just functional - it’s layered with intention.
 From strategic goals to visual polish, each page reflects a commitment to clarity, usability, and personality.
 Whether users are placing an order or admins are managing the menu, the experience is designed to feel intuitive, responsive, and enjoyable.

 ### 👤 User Stories & MVP Focus
 Development was guided by user stories that mapped directly to real-world interactions.
 The MoSCoW method is a popular prioritisation technique used in project management and software development to help decide which requirements or features to focus on.
-The name stands for Must have, Should have, Could have, and Won't have.
+The name stands for 'Must' have, 'Should' have, 'Could' have, and 'Won't' have.
 This framework helps teams focus on delivering the most important features first and manage stakeholder expectations effectively.

 | Priority     | Site Owner Perspective                                   | External User Perspective                              |
 |--------------|----------------------------------------------------------|-------------------------------------------------------|